hweidner/check-mk-goodies/autopb/README.md

 When you run Checkmk from the official Docker image, there is neither the Perl Template Toolkit nor the rsync package installed.
-You can install them manually (the image is based on Debian 10), but this needs to be done on every new release.
+You can install them manually (the image is based on Debian 10), but this needs to be repeated on every new release.

 To automate this, write a script that starts the container and immediately installs the needed packages, like this:
 ```
-docker run -d --name=checkmk ... checkmk/check-mk-raw:2.1.0-latest
+docker run -d --name checkmk ... checkmk/check-mk-raw:2.1.0-latest
 docker exec checkmk -c 'apt update && apt -y install libtemplate-perl rsync'
 ```